 Dates vary, but some historical coverage as far back as 1690.
 More than 5000 sources worldwide, including nearly 1500 in the U.S. Many historical newspapers are in digitized image form.
 Largely newspapers, with newswires, transcripts, newsletters, magazines, videos.

 The "world's newspaper of record."
-Searchable full text of every complete page of every issue - every headline, article, editorial, announcement, image and advertisement
+Searchable full text of historical issues - every headline, article, editorial, announcement, image, and advertisement.

 The videos come from leading producers such as the BBC, California Newsreel, Criterion Collection, First Run Features, Kino Lorber and PBS, with more content added each year.
 Many of the films are from independent and specialty producers, with a focus on documentary films.

-Socialism on Film is collection of documentaries, newsreels and features that reveals the world as seen by Soviet, Chinese, Vietnamese, East European, British and Latin American filmmakers.
+A collection of documentaries, newsreels, and features that reveals the world as seen by Soviet, Chinese, Vietnamese, East European, British, and Latin American filmmakers.
 It ranges from the early twentieth century to the 1980s and examines the themes of War & Revolution, News & Current Affairs plus Culture & Society.
-The whole spectrum of socialist life is here on film.

 Library of over 2.5 million digital images and their corresponding metadata.
 Covers many time periods and cultures, and documents the fields of architecture, painting, sculpture, photography, decorative arts, design, anthropology, ethnographic and women's studies, as well as many other forms of visual culture